gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 Organizations are exploring the use of APIs in a number of domains for interoperability and modularity in complex systems.
-Second generation open source interoperability solutions (including Accenture-owned capabilities) are currently underway for permissioned systems to engage with two or more DLT platforms.
+Second generation open source interoperability solutions are currently underway for permissioned systems to engage with two or more DLT platforms.
 Blockchain Platform-as-a-Service (bPaaS) efforts can potentially enable an interoperable blockchain ecosystem as they aim to be protocol agnostic.
 Potential solution is sidechains.
 The sidechain concept has evolved into developments on payment and state channels.